 Can hackers attack my cloud storage?

 There have been a number of very well-publicized hacks of cloud storage in the past.
-However, many cloud storage providers have tightened up their account access procedures with the introduction of the-factor authentication (2FA).
-This involves a challenge question sent to your phone and makes it impossible for a faraway hacker to get into your account even with the password.
+However, many cloud storage providers have tightened up their security with two-factor authentication (2FA).
+This involves a challenge question sent to your phone and makes it impossible for a hacker to access your account even with the password.

 How do I bypass Google Drive virus scan warning about large files?

-Google Drive scans files before downloading them if you request to download or send them.
-It can only scan a file of up to 25 MB; anything larger gets a warning that the file can’t be scanned.
+Google Drive scans files before downloading them.
+It can only scan a file up to 25 MB; anything larger gets a warning that the file can’t be scanned.
 However, the file will be downloaded anyway.
-To completely avoid this message, split the file up.
+To avoid this, split the file up.
 If you want to send the file to someone, send them a link instead so they can view it online.

 This was very informative and helpful.
 Your review waded through the answers to most of the questions I would ever have to help me make a decision.
 There are so many ways to transfer files, someone like me who has little to no knowledge of how the internet or file transferring works can be overwhelmed by all of the – short come on ad’s.
 Thank you for your time and help.